For non-magical Parents

-If you are personally unfamiliar with the Harry Potter stories, then you may be asking yourself, "What are they actually doing at this camp?"
-The following will help you understand our motivation for creating a wizarding camp and our vision for what this experience will be for your child.
+If you are personally unfamiliar with the Harry Potter stories or other magical tales your children love to read, then you may be asking yourself, "What are they actually doing at this camp?"
+The following will help you understand our motivation for creating this camp and our vision for what this experience will be for your child.

-Those of us involved in creating this camp are genuine fans of the Harry Potter stories for their inventiveness, their ability to inspire young people to read, and the complex themes and values they explore.
-The wizarding world created by J.K.
-Rowling provides a wonderful backdrop for exploring everything from chemistry principles to life skills, artistic expression to environmental concerns.
+Those of us involved in creating this camp are genuine fans of fantasy stories for their inventiveness, their ability to inspire young people to read, and the complex themes and values they explore.
+The magical worlds created by J.K.
+Rowling, Tokien, Sage, and many others provides a wonderful backdrop for exploring everything from chemistry principles to life skills, artistic expression to environmental concerns.
 Although the students are learning, they do so enthusiastically within this magical environment.

 Of great importance in any summer camp is fun.
 And we intend to have a lot of fun!
-Although we may call our classes Potions and Care of Magical Creatures, the activities we will do in these classes include theatre games, sport-like activities, crafts, chemistry experiments, foraging, gardening and treasure hunts.
+Although we may call our classes Potions and Magical Law, the activities we will do in these classes include theatre games, sport-like activities, crafts, chemistry experiments, foraging, gardening and treasure hunts.

 We will also be learning valuable information about our natural world such as which wild plants are edible and the plight of the monarch butterfly.
 Students will discover ways to manage anxiety and fear, and they will be given tools for accessing their own wisdom and inner place of safety.
-Group discussion and activities will explore the themes of the Harry Potter series such as friendship, bullying, power, tolerance, and the idea that we are ultimately defined by the choices we make in life.
+Group discussion and activities will explore the important themes such as friendship, bullying, power, tolerance, and the idea that we are ultimately defined by the choices we make in life.